In This Article

 Charcoal Foot Mask

 Chances are you already have a charcoal face mask hiding somewhere in your medicine cabinet.
-Activated charcoal has been used for decades to draw impurities out from the skin, and it's safe for use on your feet as well.
+Activated charcoal has been used for decades to try to draw impurities out from the skin, and it's safe for use on your feet as well.
 Try performing the mask on the soles of your feet, scrubbing the mask away after it dries for a softening, exfoliating effect.

 Bentonite Clay Foot Mask